luciusmagn/lambdas-and-logos/book.typ

 your code communicates its purpose to present and future maintainers.

 = Programming in the small
+It is very easy to take the features of modern programming language for granted and as essential.
+You couldn't imagine a programming language not having these features.
+I am talking about features like proper if statements, functions, recursion, proper loops (of all shapes and sizes), access visibility modiifiers (so you can decide what is public, what is private and everything in-between), proper module systems, so that whole programs don't share a single namespace with their libraries, user-definable data structures, so that you can assign more meaning to the data you are working with, and so on.

+All of these things are concepts that did not exist in programming languages, at some point.
+Better yet, we have been doing programming for decades before each of them has been introduced.
+We are introducing more more and more concepts all the time, some of them are user-facing, some of them simplify or improve the implementation of programming languages themselves.
+They are either born of theory, or of necesssity.

+At one moment in history, we had to start thinking about how to organize programs.
+This was at both a small scale, and a large scale.
+The large scale has previously had much less attention because truth to be told, our programs just weren't that big.
+And there weren't as many engineers working on them.
+And the programs did not have to deal with interactions with many other things.
+Very often, they did not have to deal with interactions with operating systems and other programs running on the same machine.
+And if they did, the situation was far simpler because we often only had a single-core CPU, and the CPU was far more stupid and less magic about the way it executed code.#footnote[
+    You think the code that you write makes it into the binary?
+And that the operating system will not be creative about scheduling it?
+    And that the CPU will not do dynamic reordering, speculations and branch predictions, and do black magic with its caches to run it as fast as possible?
+Parallel programming is quite difficult, when you get down to it.
+]

+A pivotal moment, which inspired the name of the two main parts of the book was when we formally started talking about "programming in the small", and "programming in the large".
+This breakthrough of recognizing the two distinct scales of programming came with the publication of a seminal paper by Frank DeRemer and Hans Kron in 1976, titled *"Programming-in-the-Large Versus Programming-in-the-Small"* in IEEE Transactions on Software Engineering.#footnote[
+    You should pirate this paper if you don't have institutional acccess.
+IEEE wants like 45\$ for it.
+] This paper explicitly distinguished between the concerns of writing individual modules and algorithms (programming in the small) versus the challenges of organizing complete systems composed of many interconnected modules (programming in the large).

+DeRemer and Kron observed that the programming languages of their era were primarily designed for the "small" - they excelled at expressing algorithms, control structures, and local data manipulations.
+But they were woefully inadequate when it came to expressing the structure of large systems.
+Their thesis was that we needed specialized "Module Interconnection Languages" (MILs) that would focus exclusively on describing how components fit together.

+Perhaps what's most interesting about this paper is that it was published in 1976, when software systems were minuscule by today's standards.
+If DeRemer and Kron were concerned about programming in the large in the 1970s, imagine what they would think of modern systems with millions of lines of code, distributed across thousands of modules, running on multiple machines, written by hundreds of engineers!

+Their paper described *programming in the small* as the activity we were all familiar with - writing the individual components that perform specific tasks.
+It's about local reasoning, algorithms, and data structures.
+It's when we focus on the implementation details and behaviors within a single module.
+The tools we use for this are programming languages, algorithms, and data structures, and our main concerns are correctness, efficiency, and readability.

+*Programming in the large*, on the other hand, deals with organizing systems composed of many modules.
+It's about managing relationships between components, establishing interfaces, and controlling dependencies.
+The focus shifts from how a specific computation is performed to how different parts of the system interact and communicate.
+The paper argued that these concerns required different tools and approaches.

+You can see attempts to address these concerns in languages like C and C++, with their header files and implementation files.
+The idea was to separate interfaces from implementations, allowing programmers to understand how to use a module without delving into its internal workings.
+But the C/C++ approach falls short of DeRemer and Kron's vision of MILs in several ways.
+Headers are merely textual inclusions rather than formal module boundaries.
+They don't provide true namespace isolation (C++ namespaces came much later and are still not perfect).
+There's no formal mechanism for explicit import and export controls until C++20's module system.
+Headers are preprocessor-based rather than being a fundamental language-level concept.

+Modern languages have increasingly incorporated features to address the "programming in the large" challenges.
+Java has its package system, later enhanced with the module system in Java 9.
+ML and OCaml have sophisticated module systems with signatures.
+Rust has its crate and module system.
+Python has packages and imports.
+Common Lisp has packages and systems.
+R6RS Scheme has libraries that everybody hates.
+The list goes on.

+The distinction between programming in the small and programming in the large remains profoundly relevant today.
+As systems grow more complex, the challenges of organizing and coordinating large codebases have only become more pressing.
+The growth of microservices architecture could even be seen as another approach to managing the complexity of programming in the large - decomposing systems into smaller, more manageable pieces that can be developed and deployed independently.

+In the chapters that follow, we'll explore both programming in the small and programming in the large.
+We'll start with the small - how to write clear, efficient, and elegant code at the level of individual functions, classes, and modules.
+Then we'll expand to the large - how to organize these components into coherent systems that can grow and evolve over time.
+But even as we examine these concepts separately, remember that they are intimately connected.
+The decisions you make at the small scale affect what's possible at the large scale, and the structures you establish at the large scale influence how you approach the small.

+For now, let's focus on the fundamentals of programming in the small - the practices that lead to clear, maintainable code at the level of individual components.
+After all, even the largest cathedrals are built one stone at a time.#footnote[
+    If you have suggestions for any cathedrals or churches I should visit in Europe, please let me know at *me\@mag.wiki*.
+I like taking pictures of them.
+]

 == Line lengths and whitespace